OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/brnn.md

 ---
 title: brnn
-description: This page provides comprehensive information about the BRNN function in the OpenBB finance library.
+description: "This page provides comprehensive information about the BRNN function" in the OpenBB finance library.
 It details how to perform Block RNN forecasting and display the forecast with parameters and examples.
 The page is highly specific to Python developers working in finance and forecasting.